Tropical Storm Chanthu (2004): Impact and aftermath

-In Vietnam, Chanthu dropped up to 238.9 mm, triggering flooding that killed 12 people and left 26 missing.
+In Vietnam, Chanthu dropped up to 238.9 mm of rain, triggering flooding that killed 12 people and left 26 missing.
 Twenty of them were fishermen who were killed due to their boat sinking.
 Seven deaths and five injuries were recorded in Bình Định province, and four deaths were recorded in Quảng Ngãi province.
 At least 180 homes were completely destroyed, and numerous others were damaged.
 Tens of thousands of hectares of agricultural land were inundated by the storm.
 Damage from the storm was estimated at 125 billion VND (US$7.9 million).
 In Bình Định, a report on June 13 stated that 21 houses collapsed, 160 houses had damaged roofs, and 50,000 m3 of water filled the canals.
 Hundreds of hectares of shrimp ponds were also eroded in the province.
 In Quảng Nam province, according to a report the same day, 82 houses were damaged, 5,000 ha of summer-autumn rice and 1,500 ha of vegetable plots were eroded.
 The entrance to the storm-shelter boat dock at the Chàm Islands was destroyed.
 The storm caused 70 percent of the shows in an international art festival in Huế to be cancelled.
 Two tankers were washed ashore by the waves, while 12 Indonesian sailors were brought to safety during the storm.
 Three fishermen were rescued due to strong waves.
 In Huế, more than 50 percent of summer-autumn rice crops were flooded.

 As a tropical storm, Chanthu passed through the Philippines, producing moderate rainfall across several islands.
 The highest total was recorded at Roxas, where 150.2 mm of rain fell.
 In Thailand, the remnants of Chanthu, along with a low-pressure trough and a southwest monsoon, produced widespread rainfall between June 13 and 16.
 Daily rainfall totals peaked at 216.7 mm in Nan, Thailand.
 Storm totals are not known but likely surpassed 400 mm.

 Following the storm, the Government of Vietnam allocated 36 billion Vietnamese đồng (US$2 million) in recovery funds.
 Twenty of the fatalities were from one ship that went missing during the storm; on June 24, search attempts were called off.
 The families of the fishermen were each given 10 million VND (US$560) in cash and gifts by National Assembly Deputy Chairman Truong Quang Duoc.